OpenOmics/nanite/docs/setup.md

 Following the example below, please replace `--input .tests/*.gz` with your input ONT FastQ files.
 If you are running the pipeline on Windows, please use the Windows Subsystem for Linux (WSL).

 !!! note "Quick Start"
-    === "Other system + offline mode"
-        These instructions are for users/admins setting up the pipeline to run ouside of Biowulf in an offline mode.
-The pipeline can be run in an offline mode for users that do not have internet access.
-This mode is useful for researchers running the pipeline _in the field_ on a local laptop.
+    === "Other system + singularity offline mode" These instructions are for users/admins setting up the pipeline to run ouside of Biowulf in an offline mode.
+The pipeline can be run in an offline mode for users that do not have internet access with singularity.
+This mode is useful for researchers running the pipeline _in the field_ on a local laptop running linux.

         In this example, we will cache/download remote resources in our `$HOME` directory, but please feel free to point to any other location on you computer or target system.
 You will need about 4 GB of free diskspace for the download.
         ```bash